Mrhuma/Google-Play-Music-Overlay/README.md

 ## Installation
 * Go the the [Releases](https://github.com/Mrhuma/Mrhumas-Music-Overlay/releases) page on this repo and download the latest .zip
+* Extract the zip and run the .exe

 ### Google Play Music
 * Open [Google Play Music Desktop Player](https://www.googleplaymusicdesktopplayer.com)